+On an international cruise, duty free doesn’t always give you the best price.
 With plenty of options online and in stores back home to find low alcohol prices, you are no longer guaranteed to score a fabulous deal on booze bought in a Caribbean port.
 You might not find cheap diamonds either -- especially when you factor in the taxes you might have to pay on jewelry brought back into the U.S.

 With the hefty prices of these tours, you might ask yourself, “How long does parasailing last?”
 You'll pay a lot for just a few minutes of air time, and the rush wears off after about 30 seconds.
 Plus, you'll spend most of your tour time sitting in the speedboat while other tour participants get harnessed up and take their turn parasailing.
 On a more serious note, strong winds and faulty parasailing equipment have led to accidents, injuries and deaths.